TraekWells/personal-site/content/blog/practical-advice-for-non-designers-part-one.md

 It’s _sooooo_ much fun to experiment with colors on design projects.
 It’s also _verrrrrry_ time-consuming so I highly recommend you do yourself the favor and design in grayscale first.
 Go crazy when the time is right.

-<note> 💡 Who’s to say that the final product won’t be a grayscale design anyways?
+<note>Who’s to say that the final product won’t be a grayscale design anyways?
 You may not even need color.</note>

 ### Default to simple, slowly add crazy